Spinal Cord Injury or "SCI"

 What is a Spinal Cord Injury?

-Spinal cord injury is an insult to the spinal cord resulting in a change in normal motor, sensory, or autonomic function.
-Many clients at The Perfect Step have suffered some type of spinal cord injury due to either traumatic events (such as automobile accidents, diving, or gun shot wounds) or due to inflammation caused by certain viral diseases (Lyme disease, West Nile virus, influenza, etc).
+Spinal Cord Injury is an insult to the spinal cord resulting in a change in normal motor, sensory, or autonomic function.
+Many clients at TPS have suffered some type of spinal cord injury due to either traumatic events (such as automobile accidents, diving, or gun shot wounds) or due to inflammation caused by certain viral diseases (Lyme disease, West Nile virus, influenza, etc).
 The level of injury ranges from C2 to L2 with diagnoses of complete or incomplete.

 A spinal cord injury — damage to any part of the spinal cord or nerves at the end of the spinal canal (cauda equina) — often causes permanent changes in strength, sensation and other body functions below the site of the injury.